exercism/python/exercises/concept/little-sisters-vocab/.docs/introduction.md

 >>> single_quoted = 'These allow "double quoting" without "escape" characters.'

 >>> double_quoted = "These allow embedded 'single quoting', so you don't have to use an 'escape' character".

+>>> escapes = 'If needed, a \'slash\' can be used as an escape character within a string when switching quote styles won\'t work.'
 ```

 Multi-line strings are declared with `'''` or `"""`.